MrPowers/mrpowers-benchmarks/README.md

 * Clone the [db-benchmark](https://github.com/h2oai/db-benchmark) repo
 * `cd` into the `_data` directory and run commands like `Rscript groupby-datagen.R 1e7 1e2 0 0` to generate the data files

-You can generate the data files in the right directory of this project by running some shell scripts.
+You can generate the data files in the right directory of this project by running a shell script in this project.

 * Set the `H2O_PROJECT_PATH` environment variable (here's how I did it on my machine: `export H2O_PROJECT_PATH=~/Documents/code/forked/db-benchmark`).
 * Run the shell script to generate the data files with `bash scripts/create_h2o_data.sh`.